~by Texas Homesteader ~

-A second box with frames allows them room to expand and reduces the chances of swarming, as well as an opportunity to grow the hive.
+A second box with frames allows them room to expand and reduces the chances of swarming.
+It also offers opportunity to grow the hive.
 That means more brood, more bees, and of course more HONEY!

 More often than not you’ll determine after your hive inspection that all is fine.
 If so, you’ll carefully close the hive and leave them to their bee bzzzzzness.